Appup-Docs/Appup-Docs/README.md

 actionLink: /docs/what-is-appup/
 features:
 - title: Backend
-  details: Manage databases, create REST APIs and run business logic.
-Appup helps you create business logic, intuitively, using several reusable steps of application functionality
+  details: Manage databases, create REST APIs and execute your business logic.
+Build your business logic using our drag-n-drop designer and determine its trigger points.
 - title: Frontend
-  details: Utilize ready to use UI elements to maximize the UX.
-Create neat and minimatlistic interfaces best by default.
+  details: Choose from readymade pages, blocks and layouts to create best-in-class neat and minimalistic interfaces.
 - title: Deploy
-  details: One click deployment to your favorite cloud service provider.
-Save time and resources
+  details: One click deployment to the cloud of your choice.
+Just select your cloud, we will host it for you in seconds.
 footer: Copyright © 2018-present Appup
 ---